-- (a) is not open to members of the public who are not members ofthat lodge, chapter, society or trust; and - (b) includes in the grant of membership an obligation on the part ofthe member a requirement to make a commitment (whether byoath or otherwise) of allegiance to the lodge, chapter, society, gathering or meeting; and - (c) includes, whether initially or subsequently, a
+- (a) is not open to members of the public who are not members ofthat lodge, chapter, society or trust; and - (b) includes in the grant of membership an obligation on the part of the member a requirement to make a commitment (whether byoath or otherwise) of allegiance to the lodge, chapter, society, gathering or meeting; and - (c) includes, whether initially or subsequently, a commitment (whether by oath or otherwise) of secrecy about the rules, membership or conduct of the lodge, chapter, society, trust, gathering, or meeting.'
+A lodge, chapter, society, trust, gathering or meeting as defined above, should not be regardedas a secret society if it forms part of the activity of a generally recognised religion."

 - 7.1.6.
 Any other financial or non-financial interest which could conflict with the Council's interests. - 7.2.
 Staff must not allow the impression to be created that they are, or may be, using their position to promote a private or personal interest, rather than forwarding general public interest.
 Private and personal interests include those of their family and friends, as well as those arising through membership of, or association with, clubs, societies and other organisations. - 7.3.
 Information concerning private affairs of a member of staff will not be made public unless the Council is legally required to do so or unless the member of staff has given their permission. - 7.4.
 Staff must not process any claim or application to the Council from themselves, a relative or personal friend.
 In addition, staff must not process any claim in respect of a property owned or part owned by them, their family or a friend.
 They must disclose any such claim or application to their supervisor or manager who will arrange for it to be dealt with by another member of staff. - 7.5.
 All staff must complete a Registration of Interests form upon appointment; must notify the Monitoring Officer immediately of any changes in their interests; and must complete the form when it is circulated every three years. - 7.6.
 The Register of Interests shall be kept by the Monitoring Officer and any potential conflict of interest will be discussed with the relevant Head of Service. - 7.7.
-If an Officer is present at a meeting of the Council, its Committees or Sub Committees, or management meetings when an issue in which he/she has a personal interest is being discussed, he must declare the interest and its nature and leave the meeting, unless invited to remain.
+If an Officer is present at a meeting of the Council, its Committees or Sub Committees, or management meetings when an issue in which they have a personal interest is being discussed, he must declare the interest and its nature and leave the meeting, unless invited to remain.